BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 *Thorin Oakenshield has fulfilled his quest to The Lonely*

-*Mountain, reclaiming his birthright — and now he sits upon the throne of Erebor as King Under the Mountain.
+*Mountain, reclaiming his birthright â€” and now he sits upon the throne of Erebor as King Under the Mountain.
 However, all is not well within the mountain's walls.
 For the Arkenstone is still seemingly missing, driving Thorin into near-madness in order to find the King's jewel.
-As his desperation grows, a sickness begins to seep into Thorin's mind — the same sickness that drove his grandfather to madness many years before.*
+As his desperation grows, a sickness begins to seep into Thorin's mind â€” the same sickness that drove his grandfather to madness many years before.*

 *Amidst his search for the Arkenstone, Thorin is confronted by a host of Elves and Men at his gates, demanding the share of the treasure that was pledged to them.
-However, Thorin will not be swayed and refuses that which was promised — tarnishing his word, and the word of the Hobbit who spoke on his behalf.
+However, Thorin will not be swayed and refuses that which was promised â€” tarnishing his word, and the word of the Hobbit who spoke on his behalf.
 Appalled with what he has witnessed, Bilbo gifts the Arkenstone to Bard as a token to make Thorin honour his word.*

-*Confronted once more by the armies of Elves and Men, Thorin sends a raven with a message calling for aid to his cousin, Dáin.
-The sound of iron-shod boots heralds the arrival of Dáin Ironfoot and his army of*
+*Confronted once more by the armies of Elves and Men, Thorin sends a raven with a message calling for aid to his cousin, DÃ¡in.
+The sound of iron-shod boots heralds the arrival of DÃ¡in Ironfoot and his army of*

 *hardy Iron Hills Dwarves, as they come to the aid of their king.
 As the ranks of Elves and Dwarves clash in a bloody melee, Thorin retreats back into Erebor to continue his search for the Arkenstone, an action that the members of the company do not receive well.*